TheV123/EarthquakeHistoricalDataAnalysis/observations/on_earthquake_counts.md

 When looking at the location of earthquakes on the days of high earthquake counts we can see that these earthquakes are generally clustered in the same area - i will have to make improvements to the graph to see if they are in a similar date but currently I just added a hover feature

+The charts on location after high earthquake counts/magnitudes seem largely similar, reaffirming my hypothesis that they are linked together

 - Vishal